sylhare/Type-on-Strap/README.md

 gulp post -n 'title of the post'
 ```

-A file will be create following the format `yyyy-mm-dd-title-of-the-post.md` with default post attributes inside.
+A file will be created following the format `yyyy-mm-dd-title-of-the-post.md` with default post attributes inside.
 Nothing will happen if the file exists already.

 ### Use as Ruby Gem 💎